thomasbtf/first_blast/README.md

 ### Get the image

-Build snakemake image by using the dockerfile in this reposirotry:
+Build snakemake image by using the dockerfile in this GitHub repository:
 > docker build --pull --rm -f "5_MyContainer\Dockerfile" -t thomasbtf/diamond_snakemake:latest "5_MyContainer"

 Or download the image via docker hub: